WallarooLabs/wally/book/getting-started/linux-setup.md

 make
 ```

-## Compiling Giles Sender, Receiver, Cluster Shutdown, and Cluster Shrinker tools
+## Compiling Giles Sender, Data Receiver, Cluster Shutdown, and Cluster Shrinker tools

-Giles Sender is used to supply data to Wallaroo applications over TCP, and Giles Receiver is used as a fast TCP Sink that writes the messages it receives to a file, along with a timestmap.
+Giles Sender is used to supply data to Wallaroo applications over TCP, and Data Receiver is used as a fast TCP Sink that optionally writes the messages it receives to the console.
 The two together are useful when developing and testing applications that use TCP Sources and a TCP Sink.

 The Cluster Shutdown tool is used to instruct the cluster to shutdown cleanly, clearing away any resilience and recovery files it may have created.